Ameg-yag/0xZ0F.github.io/Z0FCourse_ReverseEngineering/0x000-IntroductionAndSetup/0x002-Setup.md

 Some other good software you may want to take a look at some time is Hopper, Radare, and Binary Ninja.
 Of those, only Radare is free.
 Hopper has a free version but you can only use it for a certain amount of time.

-## Target Software - WIP:
+## Target Software:
-All files we will be reversing are in [FilesNeeded](FilesNeeded).
-I'm unable to distribute all software due to legal reasons.
-Any programs that I didn't provide directly are listed in [FilesNeeded/@ExternalResources.txt](FilesNeeded/@ExternalResources.txt).
+All of the files you will need are in [0x000-IntroductionAndSetup/FilesNeeded](FilesNeeded/FilesNeeded.md).

 **Warning: The files may change over time.
 I will try to update the course as needed.**